Frequently asked questions (FAQ)

-Ideas can be outlined and submitted in the form of an abstract in the password-protected community area.
-Only brief descriptions are visible in the public area.
-Ideas must be submitted in German or English.
+Ideas can be outlined and submitted in the form of an abstract in the Community area.

-Do you have a good idea but haven’t found a project partner yet?
-The CIP Ideas Market lets you search for partners for your own ideas or respond to corresponding enquiries.
-The more precisely you describe your project idea, the greater the probability of finding the appropriate partner and establishing a partnership swiftly.
+Do you have a good idea but haven’t yet found a project partner?
+The CIP ideas market lets you search for partners for your own idea and respond to relevant searches.
+The more precisely you describe your project idea, the greater the probability of finding a suitable partner and establishing a partnership swiftly.

 Give the idea more shape together

-As soon as you have assembled your team, you can start jointly working on your idea and developing a proposal.
+As soon as you have assembled your team, you can get down to working on the idea and developing a project draft together.

 If your submitted draft fulfils the formal requirements, a panel of experts will review it.
 Afterwards, the best ideas will be determined from among all the submissions and the candidates will be invited to a pitch.
 Here, you will then have the opportunity to present your idea to a selected group of people in an elevator pitch.

-- Relevance for the areas of activity of the Ministry of Labour and Social Affairs (basic prerequisite)
+- Relevance to the areas of activity of the Federal Ministry of Labour and Social Affairs (basic requisite)